What we do

 Eye health

-Sightsavers ensures availability of affordable, quality eye health services in rural districts, urban slums and government schools.
+Sightsavers India ensures availability of affordable, quality eye health services in rural districts, urban slums and government schools.
 We focus on raising awareness about eye health, training health care workers, school teachers and community volunteers and strengthening their capacities.

 Our work on eye health